 Brennan joined Watsi on September 13th, 2013.
-Eight years ago, Brennan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brennan's most recent donation traveled 8,500 miles to support Teresiah, a mother and small-scale farmer from Kenya, to fund gallstone removal surgery.
+Nine years ago, Brennan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brennan's most recent donation traveled 4,200 miles to support Jasmin, an 11-year old from Bolivia, to fund cardiac surgery.

 Teresiah is a quiet but social mother of three children, who lives with her family in Kenya.
 She is a small-scale farmer while her husband works as a casual laborer.
 Teresiah's children are all in school and she has big hopes for their future.
 Teresiah started experiencing severe epigastric pains intermittently.
 She has visited many hospitals without much success.
 Finally, at Nazareth Hospital, an ultrasound scan examination was done, and it showed that Teresiah has Cholelithiasis - gall stones.
 In addition to the severe pain she is experiencing, Teresiah might also develop complications like inflammation of the pancreas, gall bladder, or gall bladder obstruction.
 The surgeons advised that she needs to undergo surgery to treat her condition.
 Teresiah is not in a position to fund her treatment and she therefore requests for help.
 She needs $788 to fund her surgery.
 Teresiah says, "Having kids in school and not being able to take care of them is very difficult.
 I humbly ask for assistance and medical attention.
 I want to take care of my family and return to my regular life."